denoland/deno/docs/testing.md

 ## Writing tests

 To define a test you need to call `Deno.test` with a name and function to be tested.
-There are two style you can use.
+There are two styles you can use.

 ```ts
 // Simple name and function, compact form, but not configurable